* This is the Professional Version. *

 Acinetobacter are gram-negative aerobic bacilli that belong to the family Neisseriaceae.
 They are ubiquitous and can survive on dry surfaces for up to a month and are commonly carried on the skin of health care workers, increasing the likelihood of patients being colonized and medical equipment being contaminated.
 There are many species of Acinetobacter; all can cause human disease, but A. baumannii (AB) accounts for about 80% of infections.

 AB infections typically occur in critically ill, hospitalized patients.
-Community-acquired infections are more common in tropical climates.
+Community-acquired infections (mostly pneumonia) are more common in tropical climates.
 Crude death rates associated with AB infection are 19 to 54%.

-The significance of isolates from clinical specimens is difficult to determine because they often represent colonization.
+The significance of isolates from clinical specimens, such as respiratory secretions from intubated patients or specimens from open wounds, is difficult to determine because they often represent colonization.

 Risk Factors for Acinetobacter Infection

 Recently, multidrug resistant (MDR) AB has emerged, particularly in ICUs in immunosuppressed patients, patients with serious underlying disorders, and patients treated with broad-spectrum antibiotics after an invasive procedure.
 Spread in ICUs has been attributed to colonized health care practitioners, contaminated common equipment, and contaminated parenteral nutrition solutions.

 In patients with localized cellulitis or phlebitis associated with a foreign body (eg, IV catheter, suture), removal of the foreign body plus local care is usually sufficient.
 Tracheobronchitis after endotracheal intubation may resolve with pulmonary toilet alone.
 Patients with more extensive infections should be treated with antibiotics and with debridement if necessary.